Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 ## Overview

-Event Tracing for Windows (ETW) is a mechanism provided on the Windows platform that allows processes to log message with minimal overhead.
+Event Tracing for Windows (ETW) is a mechanism provided on the Windows platform that allows processes to log messages with minimal overhead.

-Part of how ETW achieves that is by moving all the logic of managing which messages go into log files, how the log files are named, their sizes, etc out of the running process.
+Part of how ETW achieves that is by moving all the logic of managing which messages go into log files, how the log files are named, their size limits, etc out of the running process.

-This decoupling is done by the introduction of the concept of a 'provider' (i.e. the process that is writing the log message) and a 'collector' (i.e. the process that is reading the log messages).
+This decoupling is done by the introduction of the concept of a 'provider' (i.e. the process that is writing the log message) and a 'collector' (i.e. the process that is reading the log messages) - and a 'controller' (the OS) in between to connect the 'providers' and 'collectors'.

-The OS provides the infrastructure to connect both the providers with the collectors.
 The relationship between collectors and providers are many-to-many.

-Both providers and collectors are identified on the system using ids upon their creation.
-Using those ids, the user can create a collector to listen to specific providers.
+Both providers and collectors are identified on the system using ids (assigned at creation time).
+The user can then specify which provider a given collector can listen to using those ids.

-Collectors have properties that describe various things; for example: how the messages should be saved to a file, what is the max size of the file, etc. For each provider, the collectors also defined some properties, like which messages from that provider the collector should log (i.e. critical, error, information, etc).
+Collectors have properties that describe various things; for example: how the messages should be saved to a file, what is the maximum size of the file, etc. For each provider, a collector can define some properties; like log level for example (i.e. critical, error, information, etc).

 The logical hierarchy is as follows:

 <pre>
 - Collector1
   - LogFileSizeLimitMB = 4
-  - LogFileFolder = "c:\users\defaultaccount\logs"
+  - LogFileFolder = "AzureDM"
   - Provider1
     - TraceLevel = critical
   - Provider2